 Health Ahead / Heart Smart K-6 curriculum integrates national health education, science, and technology standards for which schools are currently held accountable.
 It models comprehensive and coordinated school health education and incorporates school guidelines for nutrition, physical activity, and tobacco use prevention recommended by the Centers for Disease Control and Prevention.
 Lessons include measurable objectives, valid assessments, technology resources, interactive student activities, and in/home application activities.
+The basic goal is to encourage primordial prevention.

 As a part of the Bogalusa Heart Study, Health Ahead / Heart Smart builds on more than three decades of research into how to implement an effective cardiovascular and social prevention education curriculum for children.
 It successfully joins the science concerning cardiovascular risk factors with the effective application of protective health behaviors.